This website uses cookies. Read about our Privacy Policy and how we use cookies here.

 Coastal Ecosystems Initiative

-The Swedish Postcode Foundation launches initiative to strive towards coastal ecosystems rich in biodiversity and thriving coastal communities resilient to the impacts of climate change.
+The Swedish Postcode Lottery Foundation launches initiative to strive towards coastal ecosystems rich in biodiversity and thriving coastal communities resilient to the impacts of climate change.

 Coastal ecosystems are among the most productive and species-rich on the planet, and are of particular importance for biodiversity.
 The capacity to capture and store carbon, make coastal ecosystems crucial to combating climate change.
 By functioning as natural barriers against floods and extreme weather, coastal ecosystems serve as protection for both people and nature, and create resilience to the impacts of climate change.